Papoose (rapper): Television career and Underrated (2015–present)

 On February 15, 2019, Papoose released his third studio album, Underrated.

-In January 2023, Papoose was hired by digital distributor TuneCore.
+In January 2023, he was hired by digital distributor TuneCore.
+In September 2026, amid his divorce with Remy Ma, Papoose released the song "Jezebel", where he uses the biblical figure to diss his estranged wife, accusing her of narcissism and infidelity.

 Personal life

 He is the cousin of the record producer Pi'erre Bourne.

 Papoose has two children with ex-girlfriend Yvetta Lashley.
 Dejanae Mackie, born November 1996, and Shamele Mackie, born April 1999.
 He also has a daughter, Destiny, born September 2000.

-On May 12, 2008, he exchanged wedding vows with rapper Remy Ma over the phone while she was incarcerated.
-In February 2016, they officially married in a formal ceremony, which was featured in the season finale of Love & Hip Hop: New Yorks sixth season.
+On May 12, 2008, Papoose exchanged wedding vows with rapper Remy Ma over the phone while she was incarcerated.
+They officially married in a formal ceremony, which was featured in the sixth season finale of Love & Hip Hop: New York in early 2016.
 She gave birth to the couple's first child together, Reminisce Mackenzie, on December 14, 2018.

 On May 22, 2025, Papoose filed for divorce in New York, citing irreconcilable differences.
-In the filing, he accused Remy Ma of engaging in multiple extramarital affairs.
-Among those named was battle rapper Eazy The Block Captain, as well as an unidentified woman allegedly met during Remy Ma's incarceration.The breakup has garnered significant media attention due to the couple's previously publicized relationship and subsequent accusations exchanged between the two.

-After his relationship with Remy Ma he got into a relationship with female professional boxer Claressa Shields.
+In the filing, he accused Remy Ma of engaging in extramarital affairs with multiple people, including battle rapper Eazy The Block Captain and an unidentified woman Remy Ma allegedly met during her incarceration.
+The breakup has garnered significant media attention due to the couple's previously publicized relationship and subsequent accusations exchanged between the two.
+Following his split with Remy Ma, Papoose began a relationship with female professional boxer Claressa Shields.